xunne899/front-end-assignment/README.md

 # Summary
 A singapore front end website assignment.
 Technologies like HTML, CSS & Javascript were used.
 Using GIMP to change some text, font, layout design according to client request for Singapore webpage.
 Also GIMP was used to slice PSD files into various images & incorporated into singapore website.
 The web will be responsive according to desktop, tablet, mobile screensize.
-Javascript function was used to enable smooth transition from desktop to tablet & mobile view without refreshing. mediaQuery.addEventListener was used to ensures that the function is called when the screen size changes, which is supported by Firefox and other browsers.
+Javascript function was used to enable smooth transition from desktop to tablet & mobile view without refreshing. mediaQuery.addEventListener was used to ensure that the function is called when the screen size changes, which is supported by Firefox and other browsers.
 Tags - eg. header, body, main, section, footer were used

+- Mobile (max-width:320px)
+- Tablet (min-width:321px) and (max-width:768px)
+- Desktop (min-width:769px)

 ## Technology Used
 - GIMP - slicing, making changes to content requested by clients